Last updated: March 9, 2026

 9. Strawberries or Kiwi (Small Portion)

-Bright, energizing fruits that work well for many people with IBS.
+Bright, refreshing fruits that work well for many people with IBS.

 10. Firm Cheddar + Gluten-Free Crackers